Edward Hospital: Edward Hospital, 1988–2012

 Linden Oaks at Edward began 2007 with the opening of Arabella House, an eight-bed residential care home for women with eating disorders.
 The home helps patients ease back into the "real world," from care in a hospital setting back to family, home, work, school.
 Also in 2007, Edward announced plans for a nearly $200 million "makeover" on its Naperville campus that will result in upgraded OB services, renovated and expanded surgical services, new cardiac cath capacity and a build-out of a new three-floor addition to Edward Heart Hospital.
 Edward closed 2007 by completing a $49.7 million, three-floor, 76000 sqft, 42-bed addition to the Edward Heart Hospital building.
 The expansion includes 28 beds for medical/surgical patients and 14 beds for intensive care unit patients.

 Edward was ranked as the 10th largest hospital in the Chicago area by Crain's Chicago Business in 2007, is the largest employer in Naperville, and is the busiest hospital in DuPage County for inpatient discharges, births and emergency visits, according to the Metropolitan Chicago Healthcare Council.

 In 2008, Edward's growth in the southwest suburbs continued with the openings of the Plainfield Surgery Center on the Edward Plainfield campus and Edward Healthcare Center in Oswego.
 On the Naperville campus, Edward addressed the increased demand for services with the completion of a two-floor, 360-space addition to the South Parking Deck.

 Edward Cancer Center kicked off RapidArc, radiation therapy technology that treats patients up to eight times faster than conventional or helical IMRT delivery systems.

 Today, Edward Hospital & Health Services is a full-service, regional healthcare provider.
 As of 2016, Edward Hospital has 354 private patient rooms and 7,700 employees, including 1,340 nurses and a medical staff of more than 1,900 physicians, representing nearly 100 medical and surgical specialties and subspecialties.
 Ninety-eight percent of Edward's physicians are board certified.

 Edward also provides imaging technology, care for critically ill newborns, minimally invasive surgery, newest clinical trials and behavioral health services through Linden Oaks at Edward.

 Merger with Elmhurst Memorial Hospital and NorthShore University Health System, 2013 - today

-In July 2013, Edward Hospital merged with Elmhurst Memorial Hospital to create a new healthcare system currently called Edward-Elmhurst Health.
+In 2013, Edward Hospital merged with Elmhurst Memorial Hospital to create a new healthcare system called Edward-Elmhurst Health.

 In 2018, Edward-Elmhurst Health announced that it had overestimated its revenues by $92 million over several years.
 After revealing the error, CEO Mary Lou Mastro stated that the hospital system had made corrections to its accounting systems.

 Edward Hospital was ranked the #8 hospital in Illinois and in the Chicago region by U.S. News & World Report in their 2021 Best Hospitals rankings.

-In January 2022, Edward-Elmhurst and NorthShore University HealthSystem completed their merger, creating the third-largest health system in Illinois, with 9 hospitals.
+In 2022, Edward-Elmhurst and NorthShore University HealthSystem merged to form Endeavor Health, creating the third-largest health system in Illinois, with 9 hospitals.